w3c/ServiceWorker/explainer.md

 You get fetch events for:

-* Navigations within your ServiceWorker's scope
+* Navigations within your service worker’s scope
-* Any requests triggered by those pages, even if they're to another origin
+* Any requests triggered by those pages, even if they’re to another origin

 This means you get to hear about requests for the page itself, the CSS, JS, images, XHR, beacons… all of it.
 The exceptions are:

-* iframes & `<object>`s - these will pick their own controller based on their resource URL
+* iframes & `<object>`s – these will pick their own controller based on their resource URL
-* ServiceWorkers - requests to fetch/update a ServiceWorker don't go through the ServiceWorker
+* service workers – requests to fetch/update a service worker don’t go through the service worker
-* Requests triggered within a ServiceWorker - you'd get a loop otherwise
+* Requests triggered within a service worker – you’d get a loop otherwise

 The `request` object gives you information about the request such as its URL, method & headers.
 But the really fun bit, is you can hijack it and respond differently: